ms/buildtogether.tech/src/fairness/index.md

 put so much of my personal politics into it.
 I pointed out that many schools have a course on the business of software that talk exclusively about for-profit startups backed by private investors and venture capital.
-Choosing to discuss those topics is equally political---it's just more common.
+Choosing to discuss those topics is equally political—it's just more common.

 Other reviewers have pointed out that telling people they should support fair play because it will benefit *them* implies that they would have no reason to do